Does Ibuprofen trigger or relief IBS? GI doctor Explains

-- Increase the risk of gastritis (inflammation of your stomach lining).
+- Increasing the risk of gastritis (inflammation of your stomach lining).

-So, don’t use Ibuprofen if you have IBS unless prescribed by your doctor.
+So, it’s crucial not to use ibuprofen if you have IBS unless your healthcare provider prescribes it.

-Ibuprofen can trigger IBS attacks when taken.
-If you experience IBS symptoms after taking Ibuprofen, stop Ibuprofen and consult your doctor.
+Ibuprofen can potentially trigger IBS attacks.
+If you notice IBS symptoms after taking ibuprofen, you should stop taking it and consult your doctor immediately.

-Ibuprofen gel is used to treat a variety of painful conditions (not including abdominal pain).
-Common uses of Ibuprofen gel:
+Ibuprofen gel is commonly used to treat various painful conditions, excluding abdominal pain.
+Typical uses of Ibuprofen gel include: